-In April 2014, the Corporation completed a private placement underwriting 5,750,000 units at a price of \$3.25 per unit, for net proceeds of \$17.5 million, improving its highly satisfactory balance sheet.
+In April 2014, the Corporation completed a private placement underwriting 5.75 million units at a price of \$3.25 per unit, for net proceeds of \$17.5 million.
+Each unit consisted of one common share and one-half warrant entitling its holder to purchase one additional common share of Savaria at an exercise price of \$4.25.
+These warrants expire on April 15, 2017.

 In September 2014, the Corporation acquired all the operational assets of Silver Cross.
 Through this acquisition, Savaria became the operator of a franchise network which sells both new and recycled accessibility equipment, and of a lead identification program whereby potential customer names are distributed to over 100 affiliates in North America.
-This allowed the Corporation to increase its number of references obtained via the Internet from 3,500 to 10,500 per year.
+This allowed the Corporation to increase its number of referrals obtained via the Internet from 3,500 to 10,500 per year.

-It is in 2014 that the sales of the new stairlift for curved stairs, the Stairfriend, developed in 2013, has taken off.
-Furthermore, a new stairlift for straight stairs has been developed.
+In 2014, sales of Stairfriend, the new stairlift for curved stairs which was developed in 2013, took off.
+Also at that time, development began for the K2, a new stairlift for straight stairs.

-In the Adapted Vehicles segment, a new minivan based on the chassis of the Ram ProMaster has also been developed; this vehicle carries up to seven passengers, including three in wheelchairs.
-It has been unveiled this past February at the NMEDA annual conference in Daytona (Florida).
+In the Adapted Vehicles segment, a new minivan based on the chassis of the Ram ProMaster has also been developed; this vehicle carries up to seven passengers, three of whom can be in wheelchairs.